Skew RSK and the switching on ballot tableau pairs: Introduction

-The LR commutor based on internal (or reversal) row insertion operations was first introduced in \cite{Az1} and called $\rho_3$ (reversal version) by Pak and Vallejo \cite{PV2} who conjectured the LR commutors coincidence.
-Its involutive nature is detailed in \cite{akt16,tka17} without making recourse of the switching involution.
-The paper is organised in five sections.
+The Littlewood-Richardson commuter based on internal (or reversal) row insertion operations was first introduced in \cite{az1} and called $\rho_3$ in \cite{pakvallejo}.
+The involutive nature of this commuter for tableaux and hives was completely detailed in \cite{akt16, tka18} without making recourse of the BSS switching involution.
+Its coincidence with tableau switching was foreseen in \cite{az2} which we fulfill here.

-0.5cm {\bf Acknowledgement} The author is thankful to R.C.
-King and I. Terada for the many discussions during the last years.